Our staff also supported people affected by the attack in Manchester on 31 January 2018 (New Year's Eve).

-The Manchester Arena attack was a traumatic event which we know can cause severe emotional shock.
-The Hub can offer phone-based advice, support and information and make calls on your behalf if you are struggling to get the help you need.
+The Manchester attacks were traumatic events which we know can cause severe emotional shock.
+We can offer phone-based advice, support and information and make calls on your behalf if you are struggling to get the help you need.

 The Hub is for:

-The service is hosted by Pennine Care NHS Foundation Trust, working with other NHS and voluntary sector agencies.
+The service is hosted by Pennine Care in partnership with Greater Manchester Mental Health NHS Foundation Trust, Manchester University NHS Foundation Trust and Northwest Boroughs Healthcare NHS Foundation Trust.

 Our staff are trained mental health professionals who are experts at working with people who have experienced a traumatic event.
 They will be able to talk with you about how you are doing and whether you may benefit from more help.